mdziardziel/checkers/README.md

 # checkers
-School project, game checkers.
+University project, game checkers.

-This game is write in c++.
+This game is written in c++.

 We can:
 - play with computer